Bridge Medicines

 Venture Round in 2005

-Radiant Medical is a private medical device company based in Redwood City, California, established in 1999.
-The company specializes in endovascular temperature therapy, focusing on the treatment of heart, brain, and kidney disorders.
-Its primary product is a single-use central venous heat exchange balloon catheter, which works in conjunction with a heat exchange cassette, a microprocessor-driven controller, and an integrated temperature sensor.
-This innovative system allows for the safe and rapid reduction, maintenance, and warming of a patient’s core body temperature, enhancing treatment efficacy in critical care settings.
+Radiant Medical is a private medical device company based in Redwood City, California, founded in 1999.
+The company specializes in endovascular temperature therapy, focusing on innovative solutions for the treatment of heart, brain, and kidney disorders.
+Radiant Medical's primary product is a comprehensive system that includes a single-use central venous heat exchange balloon catheter, a heat exchange cassette, a microprocessor-driven controller, and an integrated temperature sensor.
+This system enables healthcare providers to safely and efficiently control patient core body temperature, allowing for rapid cooling, maintenance, and warming as needed during medical procedures.

 Protez Pharmaceuticals